cappuccino/cappuccino.org/source/blog/2026-06-20-cappuccino-2-0-is-announced.markdown

 Rather than just incremental fixes, this iteration introduces major new architectural components and optimizations since the 1.0 baseline:

-*   **Performance Leaps in Text Layout**: We resolved a critical $O(N^2)$ layout bottleneck in `CPLayoutManager` when rendering large text documents.
-Text-heavy applications should now load and scroll noticeably faster.
 *   **New Layout & Controller Architecture**:
     *   `CPStackView` has been introduced to make fluid, linear interface layouts straightforward to manage.
     *   `CPSplitViewController` and `CPSplitViewItem` bring modern split-pane layouts in line with macOS.